mvdb01/assembly-genomics/_episodes/02-pe-assembly.md

 >
 >> ## Solution
 >>
 >> Use the `-k` option to set the kmer length.
 We will use here 21 as kmer length.
+And changed the output folder name to ecoli_pe_k21
 >>
 >> ~~~
 >> $ spades.py -1 ~/asm_workshop/data/trimmed_fastq/PE_600bp_50x_1.trim.fastq.gz \